 5. Hire a Real Estate Agent

 You need an experienced agent on your side as you navigate the home-buying process.
-Once you’re seriously shopping for a home, don’t walk into an open house without having a real estate agent or broker.
+Once you’re seriously shopping for a home, don’t walk into an open house in Slidell or elsewhere without having a real estate agent or broker.
 Agents are held to the ethical rule that they must act in both the seller’s and the buyer’s best interests.

 An experienced real estate agent can be invaluable during the three main stages of the home-buying process: preparing, home searching, and closing the deal.
 It won’t cost you anything up front to hire one because they work on commission.
 Be sure to hire an agent who knows the area well so they can help you find a great home for your needs, and check their reviews and references to make sure they have sufficient experience.

 Don’t let small details like paint or bad landscaping get in the way of finding a home that’s a great fit for you.
 Walls can be painted, carpets can pulled up to (hopefully) reveal hardwood floors.
 Even if you can’t afford to replace that hideous wallpaper in the bathroom right now, it might be worth it to live with the ugliness for a while in exchange for getting into a house you can afford.

 If the home otherwise meets your needs in terms of the big things that are difficult to change, such as location and size, don’t let physical imperfections turn you away.
 If you are planning on selling your house someday in Slidell, it’s a good idea to think about what you want in a home.
 It could help you to know what you want to do with your new home.